Senior Transportation Planner II

-- Work with the BPDA Planning staff to implement the vision and goals of Imagine Boston 2030 and Go Boston 2030 by proactively guiding equitable growth in Boston, creating new places to live and work, improving quality of life, increasing affordability, and fostering more sustainable, equitable transportation choices.
+- Work with the BPDA Planning staff and Boston Transportation Department (BTD) to implement the vision and goals of Imagine Boston 2030 and Go Boston 2030 by proactively guiding equitable growth in Boston, creating new places to live and work, improving quality of life, increasing affordability, and fostering more sustainable, equitable transportation choices.
 Provide multimodal transportation planning expertise and technical support to BPDA Divisions and Departments, and to other City agencies.
 Familiarity with the City’s Complete Streets approach and other relevant city initiatives such as Vision Zero.
 Experience with transit planning and knowledge of the latest best practices related to the public transit industry.

 - Provide multimodal transportation systems analysis support.
 In particular, a thorough understanding of and experience with the typical industry standard approach to traffic capacity analysis utilizing the lead software programs for traffic modelling.
 Assist with data collection and management to inform land use, employment and population models for the evaluation of future transportation projects and policies.

 - Provide transportation expertise to the BPDA development review (Article 80) process.
-Influence and modify future development to mitigate transportation related impacts on all modes.
+Influence and modify future development proposals to mitigate transportation related impacts on all modes.
 Incorporate best practices into site designs and their adjacent improvements/impacts to the public realm.
 Coordinate development review with senior BPDA staff, the Boston Transportation Department and the Public Works Department.

 - Knowledge and familiarity with progressive parking policies and practices.